kubemq-io/kubemq-java-v2/README.md

 ### Notes

 - For secure connections, set `tls` to `true` and provide the paths to your TLS certificate and key files.
-- Adjust `maxReceiveSize` based on your expected message sizes to optimize performance.
+- Adjust `maxReceiveize` based on your expected message sizes to optimize performance.
 - Fine-tune `reconnectIntervalSeconds`, `keepAlive`, `pingIntervalInSeconds`, and `pingTimeoutInSeconds` based on your network conditions and requirements.
 - Choose an appropriate `logLevel` for your development or production environment.